-To start with Ben, can you let me a little bit about this course.
-Why has it been developed and what are its features and aims?
+So Ben, can you explain a little bit about the course and its aims?